yolennnzhuo/Snow-Water-Equivalent-SWE-Estimation-Tool/README.md

 ### tool.py

 Description: The tool.py file contains lots of functions designed for different functionalities including metrics calculation, plotting, and model evaluation in snow water equivalent (SWE) estimation.

+The following examples shows the usage of some useful functions.

 **'plot_time_series'**